Snowflake-Labs/sfquickstarts/site/sfguides/src/snaketokens/snaketokens.md

 create or replace view ff3_encrypt_view1 as select $encryptkey as KEYID, * from ff3_pass3_source1;

--- Grant access rights to view grant all privileges on view ff3_encrypt_view1 to role accountadmin;
+-- Grant access rights to view grant all privileges on view ff3_encrypt_view1 to role masked;
-grant all privileges on view ff3_encrypt_view1 to role sysadmin;
 grant all privileges on view ff3_encrypt_view1 to role ff3_encrypt;
 /*
 ```